 Our funders

-The development of the IAC study was generously supported by the Health Promotion Agency of New Zealand and the co-ordination role undertaken by the SHORE & Whariki Research Centre has been supported by Massey University, IDRC Canada, IHPP and FORUT.
-Each country gained funding for its own participation and sponsors are shown on country pages.
+The development of the IAC study was supported by Te Whatu Ora – Health New Zealand, the Health Research Council of New Zealand, and the co-ordination role undertaken by the SHORE & Whariki Research Centre has been supported by Massey University, IDRC Canada, IHPP and FORUT.
+Countries have also gained funding for their own participation.

 New countries welcome